 Christopher P. Norris, CFI - Director-Webinars, WZ Europe and International Training

-Christopher P. Norris- Director of Webinar Training and WZ Europe and International Training, is a speaker for Wicklander-Zulawski & Associates, Inc. (WZ).
-Chris has over 25 years of experience in the loss prevention and investigative fields.
+Christopher P. Norris, CFI® – Director, WZ Europe and International Training, in addition to Webinar Director, is a speaker for Wicklander-Zulawski & Associates, Inc. (WZ).
+Chris has over 27 years of experience in the loss prevention and investigative fields, including living and working in the UK for over a year.
 He has trained thousands of human resource, audit, loss prevention, security and law enforcement professionals on the art of interview and interrogation and has conducted numerous investigations for both private companies and public agencies.
-Chris has provided interview training in North America and internationally, including seminars simultaneously translated into French, Spanish, German and Polish.
+Chris has provided interview training in North America and internationally, including many seminars simultaneously translated into French, Spanish, German and Polish.